The Binary Fraction of Stars in the Dwarf Galaxy Ursa Minor via Dark Energy Spectroscopic Instrument

 We also divide member stars in UMi according to the projected radius to the center, and after resampling them to have the same metallicity distributions, we find that stars in the denser central region have lower binary fractions ($0.33^{+0.30}_{-0.20}$) than the outer part ($1.00^{+0.00}_{-0.32}$) with the \citetalias{2017ApJS..230...15M} model.

 Future surveys with more exposures crossing longer time baselines and higher signal-to-noise spectroscopy will be crucial in further verifying these findings.
-Extended observations of the binary population in UMi, with a better sampling of orbital periods and a more precise understanding of the binary fraction, will allow for a more thorough exploration of the mechanisms that drive binary survival in metal-poor environments.
+Although the present analysis achieves high coverage of confirmed member candidates, matching over 90\% of the current target list, only about 50\% of these stars are included in the final analysis due to insufficient epoch coverage or large LOSV uncertainties.
+Extended observations that provide additional epochs and improved velocity precision will therefore enhance sensitivity to longer-period binaries and enable more robust constraints on the binary population in UMi.
+With improved sampling of orbital periods and tighter constraints on the binary fraction, future studies will be better positioned to explore the physical mechanisms governing binary survival in metal-poor environments.
 Moreover, similar studies in other dwarf galaxies within the Milky Way will help to determine whether the metallicity trends observed in UMi are applicable more broadly across different environments.
 This will ultimately deepen our understanding of binary star evolution, especially in the context of early galaxy formation and the complex interplay among chemical evolution, star formation, and dynamical interaction.

-The results presented in this paper can be accessed at \url{https://zenodo.org/records/16827506}, which contains all data points for the figures.
+The results presented in this paper can be accessed at \url{https://doi.org/10.5281/zenodo.16827505}, which contains all data points for the figures.